GVDSzar/genesis/xar_hub_2_upgrade.md

 ## Upgrade Procedure for non validators

-Non validators can simply stop their node, upgrade their xard to the branch hub_2_invariants, rebuild the client, and then wait for the updated genesis_hub_2.json to be released after block height **750,000**
+Non validators can simply stop their node, upgrade their `xard` to the branch _hub_2_invariants_, rebuild the client, and then wait for the updated genesis_hub_2.json to be released after block height **750,000**

 ```
 xard stop